Hnn3y/Code_Challenge_V2/README.md

 # Day 5: Semantic HTML TAGS; Build a semantic html

 # Day 6: Structure a webpage and add styling

+# Day 7: Style different section of a webapge using CSS selectors